daria-markova/task-tracker/README.md

 # Task Tracker (Java Console App)

 ##
-A simple task management system built with Java.
-The project demonstrates OOP principles, clean architecture, and Git workflow.
+A console-based task management application that allows users to create, update, delete, and track tasks.
+The project demonstrates core backend development principles and object-oriented programming concepts.

 ## Features
 - Add new tasks